dev-bootcamp-2019/final-project-partofthecollective/README.md

 - MetaMask v5.3.1
 - React [react-create-app](https://github.com/facebook/create-react-app)

+## Bug List
+- Having a async issue with some dependencies and the loading of comment counts in the dasboard.
+- After going to a post's details and posting a comment, a hard refresh is needed to view the comment, due to the same dependency issue and pulling them from a Redux state.

 ## Getting started
 1. Assuming you have dependencies installed listed above in the `Environment` section.
 2. Clone application and go into the cloned project directory.